BrianZhang2018/CHATBOT/RAG_GUIDE.md

-# 🧠 RAG (Retrieval Augmented Generation) System
+# 🧠 RAG System - Complete Guide

 ## 📖 Overview

-This document explains how the **RAG (Retrieval Augmented Generation)** system works in our local chatbot project.
-RAG enhances the chatbot's responses by retrieving relevant information from a knowledge base before generating responses.
+This comprehensive guide explains how the **RAG (Retrieval Augmented Generation)** system works in our local chatbot project.
+RAG enhances the chatbot's responses by retrieving relevant information from a knowledge base before generating responses, transforming a generic conversational AI into a **knowledge-aware assistant**.

-## 🏗️ Architecture
+## 🏗️ System Architecture

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐